-The tolerance for the target positioning is defined by the length in which the laser beam remains focused, given by its Rayleigh length, typically of the order of approximately 10 $\mu$ m for the focusing optics employed in laser-driven ion acceleration experiments.
-This accuracy is beyond the intrinsic precision of the target system, limited by factors such as mechanical deformations of the wheel and target foil, or the wobbling associated with the rotational stage.
+The tolerance for the target positioning is defined by the length in which the laser beam remains focussed, given by its Rayleigh length, typically on the order of $\sim\!\!10\,\mu\mathrm{m}$ for the focussing optics employed in laser-driven ion acceleration experiments.
+This accuracy is beyond the intrinsic precision of the target system, limited by factors such as mechanical deformations of the wheel and target foil, or the wobbling associated to the rotational stage.
 Therefore, some form of positioning system is required in order to ensure the placement of each target on the focal plane without the need for individual alignment.

-In our case, we have implemented an automatic correction system based on adjusting the target position according to a detailed 3D mapping of the impact positions of the laser pulses on the target, allowing for operation at higher repetition rates than other methods based on online, live correction procedures.
-To obtain this pre-map, the coordinates of the desired impact positions on the target wheel are defined by its mechanical design, while the longitudinal coordinate, or displacement along the target normal, is measured with an OptoNCDT ILD1320 position sensor by Micro-Epsilon, with a reproducibility of 1 $\mu$ m (Figure 2).
-It should be noted that the sensor cannot operate in vacuum, and therefore the entire wheel characterization must be performed in atmospheric conditions prior to the irradiation.
-In order to perform the characterization in similar conditions to those found during the irradiation, the process is performed at a rate of 10 points per second, which for our 5200-target design corresponds to an entire wheel being evaluated in less than 9 min, which could be further reduced by performing the pre-characterization at the maximum speed of the different motorized stages.
-Our method represents a significant improvement with respect to conventional target characterization techniques, for example, the 100 min required to characterize 1000 impact positions by Chagovets et al.[23].
+In our case, we have implemented an automatic correction system based on adjusting the target position according to a detailed 3D mapping of the impact positions of the laser pulses on target, allowing for operation at higher repetition rates than other methods based on online, live correction procedures.
+To obtain this pre-map, the coordinates of the desired impact positions on the target wheel are defined by its mechanical design, while the longitudinal coordinate, or displacement along the target normal, is measured with an OptoNCDT ILD1320 position sensor by Micro-Epsilon, with a reproducibility of 1 μm (Fig. 2).
+It should be noted that the sensor cannot operate in vacuum, and therefore the entire wheel characterisation must be performed in atmospheric conditions prior to the irradiation.
+In order to perform the characterisation in similar conditions to those found during the irradiation, the process is performed at a rate of 10 points per second, which for our 5200-targets design corresponds to an entire wheel being evaluated in < 9 min, which could be further reduced by performing the pre-characterisation at the maximum speed of the different motorised stages.
+Our method represents a significant improvement with respect to conventional target characterisation techniques, e.g. 100 min required to characterise 1000 impact positions by Chagovets et al. [23].